NobilisNC/pistache/README.md

                        "City : {city}\n"
                       );

-//Create it before loop to avoid construct it only one time
+//Create it before loop to construct it only one time
 pistache::Context ctx;
 for(const auto& user : very_long_array_of_users) {
     ctx["id"] = user.id;